Himaja-Komaravelli/challenge-4--by-Himaja-Komaravelli/README.md

 - `challenge-1` will test your data processing and pipelining skills.
 You'll process large files with the Node Streams API and convert CSVs into SQL commands with Knex.
 - `challenge-2` will test your web scraping abilities.
 You'll use tools like Crawlee and Cheerio.
-- `challenge-3` will test your frontend development skills with React.
-You'll also use new tools like Chakra UI.

 Each challenge is self-contained, although they share some NPM modules (which is why the `package.json` file is out in the parent folder).
 Feel free to install any other modules that might help you; be sure they're compatible with TypeScript.